christianalfoni/reactx/docs/hello-world.md

 }
 ```

-`reactive` is only called once, when providing your root state to React, however you choose to expose it.
-React will then enhance your state management to be become reactive where it needs it to be, without being able to mutate state directly.
+`reactive` is only when providing your root state to React, however you choose to expose it.
+It will:

+- Lazily enhance your state management to be reactive, where needed
+- Prevent direct state mutation from React
+- Bind methods accessed to the class instance